FlipVernooij/StickMaps-docs/src/pages/basics/roadmap.md

   - Loop-closures should implement the least-squares algorithm.
   - After a loop-closure the hole map should be re-generated but redrawn only on request.

-- ### Release 50k, 100k and 250k and ?500k+? versions of **StickMaps**
+- ### Release 50k and 500k versions of **StickMaps**

   Start smart, grow big.
 We have a lot of power under the hood, and we want to bring that to good use.
-  Imagine a single file that holds all caves known to humanity, we are up for the challenge, -are you?
+  Imagine a single file that holds all caves known to humanity; We are up for the challenge, -are you?

-  - Research ArcGIS api functionalities related to indexing and path-finding (don't reinvent the wheel)
   - implement hot/cold logic (in-sight/out-of-sight separation)
   - implement proper BTree, Hash and GIST indexes
   - loop-indexing for realtime path-finding